bakhosRachwan/restaurant/README.md

 # Restaurant

-It is a web app for a Restaurant where you can view the menu items click on thm to place an order and many more features!
+It is a web app for a Restaurant where you can view the menu items click on them to place an order and many more features!

 ## Features
 - Search for Food in the Menu